 The SAT loves testing questions that rely on the FOIL method.
 A subset of algebra, FOIL relates to polynomials, and, unlike many other algebra sections, you cannot rely on plugging in (a method I otherwise encourage you to use often).

-Before I tell you exactly how to use FOIL, it is important that I tell you what a polynomial is.
+Before I tell you exactly how to use FOIL, it is important that I tell you what a polynomial is, which comes up a lot on Passport to Advanced Math questions.
 Take a look at the equation below:

 Remember that parentheses stand for multiplication.
 Multiplying x and y may seem daunting but using the FOIL method makes things easy!